top of page

 Use a measuring tape

-To measure a child's height to shoulder for ordering a Pediatric Belt Cane, start by the child stand straight against a wall.
+To measure cane length, start by having the child bearing weight and standing erect.
 Use a measuring tape to measure from the floor to the top of the child's shoulder. the tape is straight and parallel to the wall for an accurate measurement.
-Record the height in inches.
-Contact customer service for custom lengths.
+Record the height in inches, Big Kid Belt Cane lengths begin at 38 inches.

 Get a Pediatric Belt Cane